rosscg/crisis-data/README.md

 > $ python manage.py runserver
 > ```

-  OPTIONAL: Log in to the admin interface and add a period task to 'update_user_relos_task' daily (alternatively, remove comment from update_user_relos_periodic in tasks.py)
+  OPTIONAL: Log in to the admin interface and add a period task to 'update_user_relos_task' daily (alternatively, remove comment from 'update_user_relos_periodic' in 'tasks.py')

 Load Twitter authentication details with the 'Load From Config' button on the Twitter Authentication page.
 Additional access tokens can be added via the web interface, requiring a user to log in to Twitter and authorise.
 'Export Tokens' can save these tokens to a file for future use.